 For Caregivers who work in Nevada, eligible Caregivers begin to accrue leave at the start of their employment but may start to use their accrued paid leave on the 90th day of employment.
 Caregivers accrue 0.01923 hours of paid leave for each hour of work performed.
 Caregivers may use up to forty (40) hours of paid leave per year and may carry over up to forty (40) hours of paid leave into the following year.
+The minimum of paid leave that can be taken is 2 hours.
 Eligible Caregivers may use earned paid leave for any use, including, without limitation:

-- Treatment of a mental or physical illness, injury, or health condition; - Receiving a medical diagnosis or medical care; - Receiving or participating in preventative care; - · Participating in caregiving; or - Addressing other personal needs related to the health of the Caregiver.
+- Treatment of a mental or physical illness, injury, or health condition; - Receiving a medical diagnosis or medical care; - Receiving or participating in preventative care; - Participating in caregiving; or - Addressing other personal needs related to the health of the Caregiver.